leonard-weininger/broadcasting-algorithm/README.md

 ## Benchmark

-To run a benchmark of the algorithm on a randomly generated graph without saving any intermediate files, use:
+To run a benchmark of the algorithm on a randomly generated graph and print runtime statistics without saving any intermediate files, use:

 ```bash
 ./benchmark/benchmark.sh <n> <k> [seed]